 We invest in sovereign bonds if the issuing government fulfils the highest standards of democratic government, and has signed the world’s most important environmental, social and human rights treaties and conventions.

-We contribute to change by actively engaging with companies we invest in.
-During the screening process, we send companies questionnaires and further specific questions about their strategies and plans.
+We engage with companies during the selection process and continue to do so once they have been selected.
+The interactive collection of data stimulates their awareness about sustainable investment and helps to encourage them to improve their own sustainability.
 After investment, we use our voting rights, sometimes in the form of a coalition with other engaged investors, to further influence company behaviour.

 - 2000 - 2006: Senior Account Manager Business Banking

 - 2006 - 2010: Several management positions with Business Banking